karlmdavis/justdavis-karl/content/it/davis/misc/netclients.md

 * client cache size: `500000`
 * db server host names: `eddings.justdavis.com`
 * run client at boot: yes

+**Troubleshooting note:** Minimal Ubuntu installs, e.g. JeOS, may not have the kernel headers required to build the OpenAFS kernel module.
+If the install above ends with a message indicating the DKMS build couldn't be performed, the headers likely need to be installed.
+For example, on JeOS machines, the `linux-headers-virtual` package is needed:

+    $ sudo apt-get install linux-headers-virtual

 ### NSS and PAM Configuration